ciralproject/ciral/Guidelines/README.md

-## 📚 Batch Retrieval with the CIRAL Train Queries
+## 📚 Trying out Retrieval with CIRAL's Dev Queries
-Now that the basic understanding of IR, Anserini and Pyserini has been accomplished, we can try out some very simple retrieval with the provided `train` queries in CIRAL using BM25.
-This would be done using [Pyserini](https://github.com/castorini/pyserini):
+Now that the basic understanding of IR, Anserini and Pyserini has been accomplished, we can try out some very simple retrieval with the provided `dev` queries in CIRAL using BM25.
+This would be done with [Pyserini](https://github.com/castorini/pyserini):

 1. If not done already, clone Pyserini and install the development version of Pyserini according to these [guide](https://github.com/castorini/pyserini/blob/master/docs/installation.md#development-installation).